mattdharmon/stroke_data_analysis/README.md

 Tuesday and Thursdays after class, otherwise as needed.
 We will use Slack to discuss our plan as often as daily in order to meet deadlines.

 ## Communication
 Chat through slack and use zoom to video chat.
 Use Trello to keep track of tasks.
+Meet as needed to finalize project.